qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 * :kbd:`natural`: "natural = 'water'"
 * :kbd:`leisure`: "leisure != 'NULL'"

-Each resulting data set should be saved under a separate directory in your new :kbd:`exercise_data` directory (i.e. "water", "leisure").
+Each resulting data set should be saved in the "epsg4326" directory in your new :kbd:`exercise_data` directory (i.e. "water", "leisure").

 You should then extract and save the following fields from the :kbd:`lines` and